Home - Vegetables - 15-Minute Sauteed Broccoli with Garlic and Parmesan

 This post may contain affiliate links.
 Please read my disclosure policy.

 Master a simple technique and make this DELICIOUS sautéed broccoli with crisp-textured edges and a tender bite.
-It’s full of flavor, with olive oil, garlic and Parmesan cheese.
+It’s full of flavor, with plenty of olive oil, garlic and Parmesan cheese.
 Serve it as a side dish or toss with pasta — it’s an easy crowd-pleaser!

 A white pan with cooked broccoli, with a spoon and lemon wedges along side.